Bayesian Regret Minimization in Offline Bandits: Regret Analysis

-\paragraph{On the LCB approach to regret in Bayesian offline bandits.} We now argue that the LCB approach is unsuitable for minimizing high-confidence \emph{regret} in offline bandits.
+In this section, we argue that the popular LCB approach is inherently unsuitable for minimizing Bayesian \emph{regret} in offline bandits.
+As we discussed in \cref{sec:comp-flat-opo}, \texttt{BRMOB} achieves significantly better regret guarantees than \texttt{FlatOPO}.
+Our numerical results in \cref{sec:numer-demonstr} also show that \texttt{BRMOB} outperforms \texttt{FLatOPO}.
+However, these results are obtained for a particular value of $\beta$ in~\eqref{eq:lcb-hong}.
+Our theoretical analysis suggests that even a simple \texttt{Greedy} algorithm, which uses $\beta = 0$ in~\eqref{eq:lcb-hong}, can significantly outperform LCB.
 The intuition behind the LCB approach is that one should prefer actions with low uncertainty, and thus, limited downside.
-When the goal is to maximize VaR of \emph{reward}, this intuition is correct and we show in \cref{sec:optim-bayes-regr} that the LCB approach computes the optimal policy.
-However, this intuition is wrong when the goal is to minimize the high-confidence \emph{regret}.
-Actions with low uncertainty also have limited upside, and thus, can have high regret.
-In this case, a good policy needs to hedge, or randomize, among actions with low and high uncertainty to achieve low regret. \texttt{BRMOB} computes precisely such a policy.
-A tighter regret bound on \texttt{BRMOB} in \cref{cor:tighter} and our numerical results in Section~\ref{sec:numer-demonstr} support this fact.
+This intuition is correct when the goal is to maximize the VaR of \emph{reward} as shown in \cref{sec:optim-bayes-regr}.
+However, this intuition does not apply when the objective is \emph{regret} minimization.
+In fact, actions with low uncertainty also have limited upside and high regret, and thus, as we show, penalizing high variance actions is counterproductive.

-In the following scenario, any LCB approach computes an incorrect action.
-Consider a bandit problem where the actions' means are identical, (such as $\bm{\mu}_n = \bm{0}$).
-Then, \texttt{BRMOB} solves